MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

 [[gtk_] dialog_] set_default_response
 -------------------------------------

-Sets the last widget in the dialog’s action area with the given *response_id* as the default widget for the dialog.
+Sets the last widget in the dialog’s action area with the given *$response_id* as the default widget for the dialog.
 Pressing “Enter” normally activates the default widget.

     method gtk_dialog_set_default_response ( Int $response_id )